jsx-eslint/eslint-plugin-react/docs/rules/padding-lines-between-tags.md

 This rule requires blank lines between each sibling HTML tag by default.

-A configuration is an object which has 3 properties; `blankLine`, `prev` and `next`.
+A configuration is an object which has 3 properties; `blankLine`, `prev`, and `next`.
 For example, `{ blankLine: "always", prev: "br", next: "div" }` means “one or more blank lines are required between a `br` tag and a `div` tag.”
 You can supply any number of configurations.
 If a tag pair matches multiple configurations, the last matched configuration will be used.

 - `blankLine` is one of the following:
   - `always` requires one or more blank lines.